gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

 Of all of the in-browser IDEs, [Codio](https://codio.com/) is probably the most reliable, flexible and easy to use.
 It is the product I use the most.
 I am in fact writing this very book using it.
 The free tier is extremely powerful and they have just redesigned the platform to ensure it is easier to use and easier to set up common platforms.

-Peraonlly, If I am not using Sublime Text on my Linux Laptpo, I am normally using Codio.
+Personally, If I am not using Sublime Text on my Linux Laptop, I am normally using Codio.

 #### Cloud 9